all-of-us/workbench/api/src/main/webapp/static/README.md

 # Static Files in AppEngine
-We host a number of public static files in GAE for cluster creation.
+We host a number of public static files in GAE for runtime creation.
 Generated files will be copied here at build time and gitnored (e.g. snippets menu), if any.

-# initialize_notebook_cluster.sh
+# initialize_notebook_runtime.sh

-This is the script run on the Leonardo Jupyter server at cluster initialization time, i.e. the [jupyterUserScriptUri]( https://github.com/DataBiosphere/leonardo/blob/cfdbff2448b9cff73ad658ba028d1feafab01b81/src/main/resources/swagger/api-docs.yaml#L509).
+This is the script run on the Leonardo Jupyter server at runtime initialization time, i.e. the [jupyterUserScriptUri]( https://github.com/DataBiosphere/leonardo/blob/cfdbff2448b9cff73ad658ba028d1feafab01b81/src/main/resources/swagger/api-docs.yaml#L509).